ImadSalamah/Parallel/README.md

 ## 📁 Files Included

 - `sequential.cpp`: Transposes a matrix using a standard for-loop (single-threaded).
-- `parallel.cpp`: Transposes a matrix using `pthread` without using `struct`, distributing rows among threads.
+- `parallel.cpp`: Transposes a matrix using `pthread`, distributing rows among threads.

 ---